-The option to give a High Five will be included in the last section of your 15Five.
-This High Five will be sent once the 15Five is submitted.
+The option to give a High Five will be included in the last section of your Check-in.
+High Fives given in this section will be sent to the recipient once your Check-in is submitted.

 Want to make sure your High Five resonates?
 Check out the High Five Best Practices to learn how to give an effective High Five.

-@mention a teammate in your report
+@mention a teammate in your Check-in

 For more information about @mentions, see this article.

-- Select the name of the person and continue typing your comment.
-Then click on 'Post comment.'
+3. Select the name of the person and continue typing your comment.
+Then click on Post comment.